motbai/.github/README.md

 ### **1. AI Chat System**
 - Open the frontend and navigate to the **Chat** tab.
-- Type your message and select the model you want to use (e.g., Llama 3.3).
+- Type your message and select the model you want to use (e.g., Qwen 2.5, DeepSeek-R1, Llama 3.3).
 - Click "Send" to get an AI-generated response.

 ### **2. Image Generation**